 The Fund for Faculty Excellence awards are among the most prestigious honors bestowed on faculty at the University of Oregon.
 They are made possible by a generous gift from Lorry I. Lokey.

 Established in 2006, the Fund for Faculty Excellence is designed to support the university’s strategic commitment to improving academic quality by rewarding faculty members for their creative work in teaching, research, scholarship, and education.

-Designed to foster inovation, the Williams Fund provides financial support for initiatives that enhance the quality of the educational experience for undergraduate students at the UO.
+Designed to foster innovation, the Williams Fund provides financial support for initiatives that enhance the quality of the educational experience for undergraduate students at the UO.
 Tom and Carol Williams wanted to create a resource that could have a revolutionary effect on the way the university addresses undergraduate education.